nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    <br><em>Figure 15</em>
 </p>

 While loading information is passed to the parser manager to prepare the information to be added.
-Following that, the respective Add Command will be called to add the event/note to the program Below is the sequence for loading the notes and events when the program first starts up.
+Following that, the respective Add Command will be called to add the event/note to the program.
+Below is the sequence for loading the notes and events when the program first starts up.

 <p align="center">
    <img alt="StorageManagerObjectDiagram" src="diagrams/out/StorageManagerObject.png"/>